 Limited liability partnership

-A limited liability partnership is similar to a general partnership except it is for businesses licensed to practice in the fields of architecture, law or accountancy, as well as land surveyors and engineers until 2019 (according to Senate Bill 284).
+A limited liability partnership is similar to a general partnership except that it is for businesses licensed to practice in the fields of architecture, law, or accountancy, as well as for land surveyors and engineers until 2019 (according to Senate Bill 284).
 Furthermore, liability protection is limited for all partners.